How to Start a Career Working With Animals

 Turn your passion for animals into a lifelong career.

-From hands-on pet care to scientific research and wildlife conservation, animal-related careers span dozens of rewarding fields.
-This guide breaks down major career categories, education levels, and certification paths for anyone interested in working with animals.
+From hands-on pet care to scientific research and wildlife conservation, animal-related careers span dozens of fields.
+This guide breaks down major career categories, education levels, and certification paths for people interested in working with animals.

 Entry-Level Animal Careers